 Alcohol use disorder is a common problem for many people in the United States.
 Alcohol accounts for approximately 88,000 deaths a year making it the third leading preventable cause of death.
 Not only does alcohol result in premature deaths but it wrecks the body, destroys homes, ruins careers, steals finances, and lowers a person’s self-esteem.
 When you decide to take the step to quit drinking you may wonder how long does it take to detox from alcohol.
-When making that important decision, it’s vital that you seek assistance from an inpatient drug rehab in San Antonio TX.
+When making that important decision, it’s vital that you seek assistance from an alcohol detox program in San Antonio TX.

 What Happens When You Quit Drinking?